iamAyushSaxena/Product-Analytics-Notion-Growth/README.md

 ---

-## 🎉 Key Takeaways

-### For Interviewers
-This project demonstrates:
-1. **Strategic Thinking**: Ability to identify what metrics truly matter
-2. **Analytical Rigor**: Proper use of statistical methods and data analysis
-3. **Technical Execution**: Clean, well-documented, production-quality code
-4. **Business Impact**: Revenue projections and ROI calculations
-5. **Communication**: Clear visualizations and executive summaries

-### For Users
-You'll learn:
-1. How to reverse-engineer growth strategies
-2. How to build comprehensive analytics frameworks
-3. How to identify and quantify growth opportunities
-4. How to communicate insights effectively
-5. How to think like a data-driven PM

----

 **⭐ If this project helped you, please star the repository!**

 **💼 Looking for a PM who can do this for your product?
 Let's connect!**